viktorradu/daxfieldguide/practice.md

 ## Time intelligence 1
 **Measure name:** Sales YTD

 **Calculation:** Total sales from the beginning of the current year to the current date.
 Base this calculation on the MonthEnd column.
+Make sure a nonblank value is only returned when the total sales in the current context are not blank.
 Test | Result
 -|-
 Card with no filters on the page|53.67M